We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The aim of hearWHO is for users to take the test regularly and monitor their progress over time.
 A person needs to identify the numbers that they hear with varying levels of background noise.

-The app is currently only available in English.
+The app is currently available in English, Spanish, and Chinese.

 Healthy Hearing is one of the largest chains of hearing clinics in the United States.

 It provides a short online hearing test in a quiz-style format.
 A person answers questions about their hearing using the multiple choices provided.

 Then, the website requests the person’s name and email address, so it can send the results and recommend a local hearing clinic to visit.

 Healthy Hearing acknowledges that its online test is no replacement for a thorough diagnostic examination from a professional.